jmahedy1/IntroSoftwareDevelopment/README.md

 # Usage
-Do not use these labs and assignments as your own, but you are welcome to reference the code as a learning experience.
+Do not plagiarize these labs and assignments.
+You are welcome to reference the code for learning and academic purposes.